The It.Is and It.IsAny methods of the Moq unit-testing framework and why your "partial mocking" might do not work

 mockedCustomer.Object.GetAgeInYearsAndMonths(); // The real method is getting called

-The problem I faced was that even though I mocked some of the class methods, the real implementations of these were getting called.
-After a lot of experimenting I found out that the It.Is method of Moq Framework was the issue to that problem.
-Consider the following example, in where the GetAddresses excepts a flag-string to get passed and this flag has to have a specific value:
+The problem I faced was that even though I mocked some of the class methods, the real implementations of these methods were getting called.
+After a lot of experimenting I found out that the It.Is method of Moq Framework was the issue.
+Consider the following example, where the GetAddresses method expects a flag-string to be passed, and this flag has to have a specific value:

 mockedCustomer.Setup(x => x.GetAddresses(It.Is<string>(x => x == "privateAddresses")).Returns(new List<Address>());

 The previous example was causing the mocked method not to get called, even when I was using the CallBase = true flag.
-When I refactored the code to use the It.IsAny method of Moq, then the mocked method worked!
-For that I had to do the check I did in It.Is inside the Returns method.
-I guess this issue has to do with the Func expression that gets passed into It.Is.
+When I refactored the code to use the It.IsAny method of Moq, the mocked method worked!
+For that, I had to do the check I did in It.Is inside the Returns method.

 mockedCustomer.Setup(x => x.GetAddresses(It.IsAny<string>()).Returns<string>(s => {